DayDreamChaser/HelloWorld/JavaScript/readme.md

-** Learning Javascript for React-Native project
+-Learning Javascript for React-Native project
-*Just take some useful notes!
+-Just take some useful notes!